haribharadwaj/syllabi/CSD1237_NeurosciComm.md

 D-: 60 - 62 <br>
 F : below 60

-In order to meet the CFCC and CAA standards across all areas of skills/knowledge addressed in this course, you must obtain an overall grade level of C or better (i.e., total score of 76% or more).
-No automatic remediation options are available for this course.

-## Research Presentation
-Each student will critically summarize recent research (two articles) on a self-selected question within the scope of hearing preservation and restoration.
-Ideas and guidelines for potential topics will be provided, and topic selection will be done as part of A4.
-Towards the end of the semester (see tentative schedule), each student will deliver an oral presentation (about 8-10 mins) on the selected topic.

 ## Attendance Policy
 Although face-to-face meeting in class is the primary modality of instruction,